 Please, clearly indicate your name, address, and e-mail on the outside of the portfolio.
 Send your portfolio to:

 353 Fine Arts Center

 151 Presidents Dr.

 The Architecture+Design Program is looking for unique students who are independent thinkers, who observe the world and communicate their observations through creative work and/or research, who are interested in expression and problem solving; people who take initiative.

 The Architecture+Design Program encourages applicants from all disciplines and backgrounds.
 Graduates from a B.Arch, a BS in Architectural Studies or an equivalent degree may be given advanced standing in the Master of Architecture.

 UMass Amherst BFA Architecture majors who have completed their degrees may apply to the Master of Architecture with advanced standing and complete their degree in a minimum of two years.

 Prospective students to the Master of Architecture program are required to have completed one semester each of calculus, physics and architectural history prior to program admission.

 The portfolio submission should represent previous creative work and/or research.
 A portfolio of creative work should include twenty to thirty color images of art, architecture, and/or design work.

 A physical portfolio of photographs or copies in a book form, slides, a digital portfolio or a web site portfolio will all be accepted.
-Please note that CD or DVD digital portfolios are not allowed.
 The Architecture+Design Program reviewers will only look at a physical book, not to exceed a basic 8 1/2 X 11 format.
 The Department of Art, Architecture and Art History is not responsible for reviewing materials that are not readily accessible.